Societal breakdown in the Gaza Strip during the Gaza war: Khanidak clan

 The Khanidak clan is led by Yasser Khanidak, a Fatah operative, and operated in Khan Yunis during Israel's 2025 offensive in the city.
-Ynet reported that the clan is said to be receiving weapons and aid from Israel.
+Ynet reported that the clan is said to be receiving weapons and aid from Israel and salaries from the Palestinian Authority.
 However, Yasser Khanidak has denied collaboration with Israel or the PA, and said he supports Hamas and its allies.
+He additionally claimed that his activity was only within the framework of revenge for the killing of two of his brothers by another clan.